 The Rx: Next time you’re BBQing outside, ditch the kabobs and cook your vegetables in a grill basket instead.
 This tactic eliminates the risk of consuming dangerous char, while helping the veggies retain their moisture, vitamins and minerals.
 Whipping up dinner indoors?
 Stick to medium-high cooking heat and skip the olive oil drizzle before heating your veggies.
 Cooking them dry and adding the fat after will help cut back on antioxidant-depleting smoke.

 RELATED: Did you know charred meat is on our list of 20 Foods That Age You 20 Years?

-the Good Parts
+You Toss Out the Good Parts

 How many times have you chopped the stalk and leaves off your broccoli and tossed them into the trash?
 Or peeled off cucumber and potato skins?
 Don’t be embarrassed if you do it quite often—it’s a common error.
 But now’s the time to change your ways and stop throwing out the healthiest parts of the veggies.
 Skins, leaves and stalks have unique nutrients not found in other parts of the vegetables.
 They also have higher concentrations of vitamins than parts more commonly consumed.

 The Rx: Step away from the peeler and chill with the chop-n-toss.
 Use broccoli stalks and leaves in stir-fries, soups, and salads to get a hefty dose of health-boosting nutrients.